memgraph/memgraph/docs/user_technical/open-cypher.md

 The above would find the edge `r` which forms a circular connection on a node.
 This behaviour is not supported in openCypher reference and the query would fail.

+#### Unicode codepoints in string literal

+Use `\u` followed by 4 hex digits in string literal for UTF-16 codepoint and '\U' with 8 hex digits for UTF-32 codepoint in memgraph.